Secrets to Getting Ahead in Your Career

 A hard truth to live by is that people can have an advantage over you or you will get ahead of someone else.

 You’re applying for a job.
 You and another candidate could have identical resumes.
-Same education, same set of skills, equally good references, and both had great in-person interviews.
-However, the other candidate met the employer months ago at an event they have similar interests in.
+Same education, similar set of skills, equally good references, and both had great in-person interviews.
+However, the other candidate met the team lead months ago at an event they have similar interests in.
+Who do you think has the upper advantage?

 The company you work for is in need of a new hire immediately to fulfill a client need.
-They could make a job posting and send it out to a dozen job boards, but that takes time.
-You recall an acquaintance you’ve know for years that most likely fits what the company needs and you decide to ask them to apply for the position.
+They could make a job posting and send it out to a dozen job boards, but that takes time, resources, and money.
+You recall an acquaintance you’ve know for years, you think they most likely fit what the company needs.
+You decide to ask them to apply for the position and they end up getting hired.
+Literally everyone misses out and the opportunity came to them.

 Both of these scenarios happen all the time and you could be on either side of the situation.
 Someone missed out on the opportunity, but because you knew the right person, you had the upper advantage.